dnanexus/dxfuse/README.md

 The code uses the [FUSE](https://github.com/jacobsa/fuse) library, implemented in [golang](https://golang.org).
-The DNAnexus storage system is not POSIX compilant.
+The DNAnexus storage system is not POSIX compliant.
 It holds not just files and directories, but also records, databases, applets, and workflows.
 It allows things that are not POSIX, for example:
 1. Files in a directory can have the same name